greggles/pmb/README.txt

 Use the userpoints translation instead of $ in the messages on the node Send e-mails to people when they win
-Send periodic emails notifying people of new questions
+Send periodic emails notifying people of new questions Create a dashboard block with major stats like number of bets, number of questions, number of users, etc.

 Contents
 ========